-MAPAS is a long-standing programme that provides current and prospective Māori and Pacific students in the faculty with admission, academic and pastoral support.
-Our goal is to encourage MAPAS students to successfully complete their programme and graduate while on their cultural and academic journey, leading to a career in health.
+MAPAS is a long-standing programme that provides current and prospective Māori and Pacific FMHS students with admission, academic and pastoral support.
+Our goal is to encourage MAPAS students to successfully complete their programme and graduate while on their cultural and academic journey towards a career in health.